 Lessons are held at my own home studio as it is equipped with a music library, learning aids, games and audio system for more effective and comprehensive learning experience.
-When you book your trial lesson, the studio address will be sent to your email.
+VIEW THE STUDIO.

 Yes.
 I teach beginners of all ages, including 4 - 5 year olds who want to jump start their educational foundation with a fun, motivational and rewarding start to music-making.
 I also teach transfer students of all ages and levels (including adults) and I have experience in repairing a student's piano technique, boosting sight reading ability, and teaching a wide variety of piano styles to suit a student's taste and life-long goals.